sadiqrazasyed/Azule-Usage/README.md

 ## Download & Installation

 1) Download and install azule as per their official documentation from [here](https://github.com/Al4ise/Azule/wiki).
+- For windows, you'll have to install WSL which enables you to use Linux tools, like Bash or Grep without dual-booting.
+- Follow the [official documentation](https://learn.microsoft.com/en-us/windows/wsl/install) to install.

 2) Now open your terminal/cmd and type the following: